Who Should Attend

 Other airports in the region that might have less expensive airfares include Charlotte (2:15), Atlanta (3:30), Raleigh (4:00, and Nashville (4:30).
 Keep in mind the pre-conference excursion starts in Raleigh on Thursday, so if you join that you can fly into Raleigh and out of Asheville.

-We suggest you consider flying into Asheville one day early or flying out of Asheville one day late.
+We suggest you join the pre-conference excursion or consider flying into Asheville one day early or flying out of Asheville one day late.
 The conference agenda is busy and we can only visit a limited number of breweries.
 Planning an extra day on your own will allow you to visit breweries you wish to experience.